I am an audio-visual journalist. I aim to show how people are affected by and effect society + their surroundings.

 - POYi (Picture Of the Year Int.)
 Nomination, “World Understanding Award” for One Child Policy, China – 2011

-- Highly Commended, Foreign Reporter of the year, UK Press Awards – 2011 (first time for a photojournalist)
+- Highly Commended, Foreign Reporter of the Year, UK Press Awards – 2011

 Including: Stern, Focus, Marian, Paris Match, Le Figaro, Le Point, L’Express, Courier Int, New York Times, L.A.
 Times, Boston Globe, Time, Newsweek, BusinessWeek, The Economist, The Sunday Times, The Guardian, The South China Morning Post Magazine, The Independent Magazine, Marie Claire Magazine (Australia, France, UK, USA), El mundo, Life Magazine – Observer, Weekend (Guardian)